saitarun47/Graph-Neural-Networks-for-recommendation-system/README.md

 **This project delivers a GraphSAGE-powered movie recommender with a full MLOps pipeline — all in a scalable, observable production architecture.**

-- **API**: Fast, robust, and ready for millions of requests
+- **API**: Fast, robust, and ready for requests
 - **Real-time intelligence**: Observability with Prometheus/Grafana; alerts and retraining baked in
 - **Data science engineering**: GraphSAGE inductive GNN, not just off-the-shelf collaborative filtering
-- **MLOps automation**: Airflow DAGs, MLflow tracking, model governance, and Dockerized deployments
+- **MLOps automation**: Airflow DAGs, MLflow tracking, model monitoring, and Dockerized deployments

 ## Why Graph Neural Networks for Recommendations?